 - 1 Right-click Wireless Network Connection. - 2 Click Properties.
 The Wireless Network Connection Properties window appears.
-The wireless network card's name and model number are listed on the General tab. - NOTE: If your computer is set to the Classic Start menu option, you can view network connections by clicking the Start button, pointing to Settings, and then pointing to Network Connections.
-If Wireless Network Connection does not appear, you may not have a wireless network card.
+The wireless network card's name and model number are listed on the General tab.

 Order Confirmation

 The order confirmation that you received when you ordered your computer lists the hardware and software that shipped with your computer.